Atrakit Logo

 Tips for Accurate Sales Tax Calculations

-Always verify the current rate for your jurisdiction
+Always check the rate for your specific product category

 Use the combined rate for US transactions

-For US transactions, the combined rate includes state, county, and city components.
-Local additions can add 2 to 4 percentage points above the state base rate — look up the total combined rate for the specific zip code.
+In the US, the total rate includes state, county and city components.
+Local additions can push the rate 2 to 4 percentage points above the state base rate.
+Look up the combined rate for the specific zip code, not just the state.

-Show tax as a separate line item on invoices
+Show tax as a separate line on invoices

-Most accounting standards and tax authorities require invoices to clearly separate the pre-tax amount from the tax charged.
-Showing only a total without the tax breakdown is not compliant with most invoicing requirements.
+Most tax authorities require invoices to clearly show the pre-tax amount and the tax amount as separate line items.
+A single total with no breakdown is not compliant in most countries.

-For products with different tax rates in the same order — some items exempt, others at the standard rate, others at a reduced rate — calculate each category separately and sum the tax amounts.
+If an order contains products from different tax categories — some exempt, some at standard rate, some at reduced rate — calculate each group separately and add the tax amounts together.

-If you are ever audited, you need to demonstrate that the correct rate was applied to each sale.
-Recording the rate alongside the transaction date and jurisdiction makes this straightforward.
+If you are ever audited, you need to show the correct rate was used for each transaction.
+Note the rate, the date and the location alongside each calculation.

 Frequently Asked Questions (FAQs)